A Horde of Ducks Have Saved 140 Acres of Vineyards in South Africa

 A flock of Indian runner ducks

-The Indian runner ducks run through the grapevines every day and they eat up pests like leaf hoppers, grape bud beetles, and brown marmorated stink bugs.
+The Indian runner ducks run through the grapevines daily and eat up pests like leaf hoppers, grape bud beetles, and brown marmorated stink bugs.
 As they walk through the vineyard, they almost resemble penguins.
 They are fast and slim, so moving through the vines is no hassle for them.
-Since the hungry ducks gobble up almost all the pests and bugs, the farm doesn’t need to use chemical pesticides.
-This reduces the impact on the environment and means their wines are free from chemical traces.
+Since the hungry ducks gobble up nearly all the pests and bugs, the farm doesn’t need to use chemical pesticides.
+This reduces the environmental impact and means their wines are free from chemical traces.

 Vergenoegd Löw is an industry trendsetter

-Vergenoegd Löw is also keen on adopting other environment-friendly measures apart from using ducks to eradicate pests.
-Solar panels provide electricity for the estate all year round and use their duck’s eggs in the restaurant.
+Vergenoegd Löw is also keen on adopting other environment-friendly measures besides using ducks to eradicate pests.
+Solar panels provide electricity for the estate all year round, and they use their duck’s eggs in the restaurant.
 However, the ducks are not killed for their meat.
 There are other vineyards in different places that are also using other birds.
-Some vineyards in California are aided by barn owls to eliminate rats and rodents.
+Barn owls aid some vineyards in California to eliminate rats and rodents.

-Their business has been operating since the 17th century and now serves as a trendsetter in adopting green practices.
+Their business has been operating since the 17th century and is now a trendsetter in adopting green practices.
 The estate now has almost 1,800 Indian runner ducks.
-They segregate the flock into 3 groups- resting, breeding, and working.
+They segregate the flock into three groups — resting, breeding, and working.
 They are rotated periodically.
 The farm also has dedicated staff to keep the duck brigade in top shape.
 Additionally, they look after the ducklings and eggs.
 Vergenoegd Löw makes quality red wine.
-It harvests 4 white cultivars and 8 red cultivars and they are quite popular.
+It harvests four white and eight red cultivars, which are pretty popular.
 Estate Blend is their flagship wine.
 In fact, it also has a wine named after the runner ducks!

 Vergenoegd Low Wine Estate